Philosophy Religion and Ethics

 What will you study?

-The course is broken up into the two religions and the ethical and moral issues
+The course is broken up into the study of two religions and a number of ethical/moral themes.

 Christianity units are:

 Key Christian Beliefs; Jesus & Salvation; Worship & Festivals; the role of the Church in the Community & Worldwide.

 Key Jewish Beliefs; the Covenant & Mitzvot; the Synagogue & Worship; Family Life & Festivals.